aijaz/blog/content/posts/2014/08/2014-08-02-asking-allahs-help-gaza.markdown

----
 title: "Asking for Allah's help for the people of Gaza"
 date: 2014-08-02 11:00
-Category:
-- Opinion
-tags:
-- Palestine
-- Gaza
-- Islam
-- Duaa
-- Sabr
-- Shukr
-- Tawakkul
-- Israel
 description: "As Muslims we know we're supposed to materially help those in need as well as pray (make du'aa) for them, but sometimes it gets difficult to find a balance between action and prayer.
 This article, based on notes from various lectures I attended during Ramadan, attempts to help people like me find that balance."
----
+Category: Opinion
+Tags: Palestine, Gaza, Islam, Duaa, Sabr, Shukr, Tawakkul, Israel

 <center>